jrkerns/pylinac/README.rst

 allows programmers and those familiar with Python to create custom tests with pylinac while the web app is for those who don't want or don't know how to program.

-Below are the tools currently available; tools will be added one at a time as they are developed.
+Below are the tools currently available:

 * `Starshot Analysis <http://pylinac.readthedocs.org/en/latest/starshot_docs.html>`_ -
     The Starshot module analyses a starshot image made of radiation spokes, whether gantry, collimator, MLC or couch.